Vermont Wilderness Rites

 Participants who must cancel after paying the Program Fee will be reimbursed as follows:

-6 weeks or more in advance, full reimbursement minus a $25 administrative fee.
+6 weeks or more in advance, full reimbursement minus the deposit

-Within 2 weeks of the program start, 40% reimbursement.
+Within 2 weeks of the program start, 40% reimbursement minus the deposit

 Within 1 week of the program start, no reimbursement.